zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  The Zowe host operating system is not a supported by the component.
+  The Zowe host operating system _operatingSystemName_ is not a supported by the component _componentName_.
 Supported platforms are defined in the component's pluginDefinition.json.

   **Action:**